-The UNSW file service is available in two different configurations, 'personal storage' and 'group access storage'.
-When you access the service, you will only see resources you have access rights to.
-You will not see other users' Home Drives or Group Access areas you do not have access to.
+When you access the UNSW File Service, you will only see resources you have access rights to.
+You will not see other users' Home Drives or Shared Folders that you do not have access to.

 Personal Access Storage - your Home Drive

 As a UNSW staff member or postgraduate research student you are automatically allocated storage space on the UNSW File Service.
 This storage space is known as your 'Home Drive'.
 Home Drives are used to store UNSW related files for a single user and cannot be accessed by others.
 You can only have one Home Drive.
 The size or storage space of your allocated Home Drive is 10GB.
 This quota may be increased upon request to the IT Service Centre.